 It is important to caution that projected increases in precipitation will likely be offset by the coincident rise in temperature.
 Warming will increase the rates of evaporation from soils and water bodies, and transpiration (water loss) from plants (Collins et al. 2013).
 While we may receive more precipitation, especially in the form of rain, effective moisture (that which is actually experienced) will be reduced by the consequences of heat.

 Seasonal differences in the projected changes in precipitation are striking, as analyzed in the MCA (Whitlock et al. 2017) (Figure 2-4).
-In all regions and under both scenarios for the mid century and end of century, precipitation increases markedly in spring (March-May), and less markedly in winter (December-February) and fall (September-October).
+In all regions and under both scenarios for the mid century and end of century, precipitation increases markedly in spring (March-May) and less markedly in winter (December-February) and fall (September-October).
 In contrast, summers (June-August, and in some regions, September) receive less precipitation in the future.
 The combination of wetter conditions in winter, spring, and fall, coupled with drier summers, both as compared with the base period (1971-2000), is especially striking in the upper-bound emission scenario (Figure 2-4).
 In the end-of-the-century projection, for example, increases in winter and spring precipitation of 0.4 inch/month and decreases in summer precipitation of -0.2 inch/month are indicated, with 75% model agreement.
 MCA (Whitlock et al. 2017) projections thus indicate that winters, springs, and falls will get wetter and summers will get drier in the coming decades, with the likelihood of effective moisture decreasing in all seasons because of rising temperatures.